 When it comes to selling products or services to your customers, many businesses think their sales pitch speaks the loudest in converting enquiries to sales.
 In truth, your customers already have an impression of you well before you have the opportunity to say a word.
 They’re already forming an opinion of your service or product just based on your branding.
 Your brand influences your customers – positively or negatively – long before you ever have the opportunity to speak with them.
+Because of this it is important your branding is a strong form of your marketing and communication strategy.

 Here’s an interesting experiment to help understand how your branding communicates volumes about your business: